ALL Metrics

 Regarding Southeast Asian countries.
 For Laos and Cambodia, the policy of the Communist Party of Vietnam is: “Unifying the Vietnam - Cambodia - Laos front against aggression”.
 On October 30, 1945, the Agreement on Military Alliance between the Government of Itxata and the Government of the Democratic Republic of Vietnam along with the Agreement on the Alliance of Laos, Vietnam was signed and began to be implemented.
 For Asian countries, Vietnam actively opens friendly relationships.
 Immediately after the birth of the Democratic Republic of Vietnam, the Government sent a representative to Bangkok (Thailand) to enlist the support of the government and the people of the country.
 The Vietnamese Government’s special envoy held meetings with diplomatic representatives of India and Indonesia, creating the basis for Vietnam’s relations with these countries.

 In fact, immediately after winning power and establishing a new Vietnamese State, the Party was rightly aware of the position and role of foreign affairs in the resistance war and national construction.
 On that basis, the Party soon established an independent and self-reliant foreign policy, including the following: foreign affairs objectives and tasks, arrangement of forces, determination of principles, mottos and methods of diplomatic struggle of the Vietnamese revolution.
-The new Vietnamese state’s foreign policy “renovated the relationship between the country and its colony and its neighbors near and far - including relations with major countries, opening a new history in international relations” (Nguyen Phuc Luan 2001, p.
+The new Vietnamese state’s foreign policy “renovated the relationship between the country and its colony and its neighbors near and far - including relations with major countries, opening a new history in international relations” (Luan 2001, p.
 82).

 Before and after independence, as the head of the Provisional Government, President Ho Chi Minh sent many emails and letters to the heads of state and foreign ministers of countries and organizations such as the United States, China, the Soviet Union and the United Nations.
 The letters and telegrams show Vietnam’s diplomatic views; that is, from the beginning, it has tried to expand relations with other countries, especially great powers, to enlist the recognition of Vietnam’s legal status.
 The independent South, thereby establishing a host position in communication with foreign countries, protects the newly established democratic republic.
 However, in the complicated context of the world situation at that time, the Vietnamese people had to fight against French colonialists and protect the revolutionary achievements in an almost lonely situation.
 However, while the fledgling revolutionary government was in a situation of “thousands of pounds hanging by a hair,” enemies inside and outside, facing difficulties on all sides, Vietnam’s foreign affairs had successfully completed its tasks, contributing to protecting and strengthening the revolutionary government, preparing forces for a long resistance war, and leaving valuable lessons for foreign affairs in the current period.

+The effect of diplomacy in seeking consensus and attracting international public opinion was constrained by structural limits (the strategic priorities of the great powers), which ultimately determined the outcome.
+The United States, prioritizing Europe, could not sacrifice French interests; the Soviet Union was not yet actively engaged in Southeast Asia.
+Both factors meant that the DRV could not rely on external guarantees to prevent war (Lawrence, 2005).
+Nevertheless, the negotiation period of 1945–1946 was not in vain: the DRV gained time to organize, recruit self-defense forces, and build an internal political foundation (Marr, 1995; Patti, 2008).
 The period 1945-1946 was the most special and meaningful period in the nation’s history, and this was also a memorable period of Vietnamese diplomacy.
 With the correct, flexible and resolute policies and measures of President Ho Chi Minh, he created opportunities to take advantage of them to win.

+The conflict escalated in northern Vietnam; the November 1946 Haiphong incident (when French forces shelled the city) marked the climax.
+Official diplomacy collapsed, and December 1946 signaled the beginning of the full-scale resistance war against France.
 That diplomatic strategy left behind extremely valuable lessons, not only meaningful during the years of fighting the French and the Americans but also meaningful today.

 Some lessons learned